pedroassumpcao/incident/README.md

 Event Sourcing and CQRS in Elixir abstractions.

+Special thanks to my friend [Paulo Gonzales](https://github.com/pdgonzalez872) for the name suggestion for this library.

 ## Goals

 * incentivize the usage of **Event Sourcing** and **CQRS** as good choice for domains that can leverage the main benefits of this design pattern;